 Think of yourself

 Renovating for you unless you plan on staying in the home forever is risky.
-Removing a bath from a family sized home because you’re not a bather is short sighted and potentially reducing your saleability.
-Other examples may include removing all your gardens and replacing with concrete for the ‘low maintenance’ effect, turning a third bedroom into a walking robe or combining bedrooms to make one large room.
-Think long term and make sure any major changes can be easily reversed for market if required.
+Removing a bath from a family sized home because you’re not a bather is short-sighted and potentially reducing your saleability.
+Other examples may include removing all your gardens and replacing with concrete for the ‘low maintenance’ effect, turning the third bedroom into a walk-in robe or combining bedrooms to make one large room.
+Think long-term and make sure any major changes can be easily reversed for the market if required.

 Bang on Trend

 Remember those avocado toilets suites?
 They were all the rage once… If you’re the type of person that likes to stay bang on trend with your decor, a trendy renovation will mean you’ll need to spend a heap of cash again in the near future to keep your home at the forefront.
 Black tap-ware, busy patterned tile work, marble everything, who knows where these things will sit on the trend hierarchy in a few years time?
 There are certainly a few tried and tested design concepts that never seem to age.
 Focus on designing your space around what you like and feel comfortable with and if a trendy design is something you’re looking for, consider statement furniture, art, paint and wallpaper to achieve the desired outcome.